ymgenesis/Midjourney-Photography-Resource/aperture/aperture.md

 # Aperture

 Aperture values likes `f1.4`, `f2.8`, etc. tend to not have much of an influence on depth of field, but small differences can be observed.
+Mention of the word `aperture` seems to add more bokeh/blur, no matter the specified f-stop.
 This is likely due to the source material not having a clear and consistent set of aperture examples across subject matter.
 Your mileage may vary, and hopefully this will get better in the future.

 <details><summary>Samoyed posing</summary>
 <p>